 - 1. Sufficient Need or Merit; Commission Acting as a Judicial Body.
 The issue is whether there is sufficient need or merit to consider the proposal.
-Consideration may require the Commission to act more like a judicial body, considering documentation and testimony from various parties and determining equity, merit, and possible harm, which the Commission is not ideally suited to do. - 2.
+Consideration may require the Commission to act more like a judicial body, considering documentation and testimony from various parties and determining equity, merit, and possible harm, which the Commission is not ideally suited to do.
+In dealing with this bill, the Commission will need to determine whether there is a sufficient case for harm created by the school district, justifying requiring the school district to cover the entire cost of the service credit purchase. - 2.
+Problem with Service Credit Request for Voluntary Layoff or "Other" Leave Period.
+The issue is that part of the service credit purchase period is for a period of voluntary layoff or "other" leave.
+There is no reasonable basis for that request.
+No one is authorized to receive service credit for such leave because it is not authorized under general law.
+One cannot claim they were harmed by a school district or any other body by not being permitted to receive service credit for a type of leave not authorized under general law. - 3.
 Equitable Considerations.
-The issue is whether the equity considerations support relief for Mr. Reiersen.
-There is a factor supporting his request for relief, and some factors that are not in his favor.

-An equity argument in favor of Mr. Reiersen's request, at least for the extended leave period, is that current general law would permit an individual in a situation similar to that of Mr. Reiersen to make a full actuarial value service credit purchase for that leave period.
+The issue is whether equity considerations support relief for Mr. Reiersen, for at least the years during which he was on extended leave.
+There is a factor supporting a request for some relief, and some factors that are not in his favor.
+An equity argument in favor of Mr. Reiersen's request for the extended leave period is that current general law would permit an individual in a situation similar to that of Mr. Reiersen to make a full actuarial value service credit purchase for that leave period.
 A TRA statute enacted in 2007 (coded as Minn.
 Stat., Sec.
 354.72) permits individuals who failed to make contributions in a timely manner to receive service credit for an extended leave to make a full actuarial value service credit purchase to receive that service credit.
 However, the general law provision only applies to leaves that commenced after July 1, 2007.
 Mr. Reiersen began his extended leave many years earlier, in 1991.

-An argument against relief is that some or all of the foregone service credit appears due to Mr. Reiersen's lack of interest in retirement matters at the time; thus, to an extent the harm is self-inflicted.
-An email from Mr. Reiersen acknowledges that lack of interest, and he also states that he was not aware that he could purchase the years of extended leave by making timely contributions under general law provisions.
-If that is the case, then presumably Mr. Reiersen took an initial "other" leave or voluntary layoff, and the extended leave of absence, with an expectation that these years would not be covered by the pension plan.
-If that was acceptable to him at the time, then his pension problem is self-inflicted and it is unclear why the Legislature should address his pension problem now through special legislation, many years after these events occurred, when resolving his problem is more complicated and much more expensive.
-Also not in his favor is that TRA attempted to contact him during that extended leave to advise him to make contributions in order to receive service credit for the leave, but he did not respond.
+An argument against relief is that some or all of the foregone service credit appears due to Mr. Reiersen's lack of interest in retirement matters at the time.
+An email from Mr. Reiersen acknowledges that lack of interest, and he also states that he was not aware at the time that he could purchase the years of extended leave by making timely contributions under general law provisions.
+That contribution information is likely to have been indicated on the extended leave forms Mr. Reiersen signed.
+In any event, the information was readily available from either the school district or TRA.
+Also, TRA tried to contact him during that extended leave to advise him to make contributions in order to receive service credit for the leave, but he did not respond.
+Any harm to Mr. Reiersen appears to be largely self-inflicted.

+What is clear is that Mr. Reiersen took an initial "other" leave or voluntary layoff, and then an extended leave of absence with an expectation that these years would not be covered by the pension plan.
+If that was acceptable to him at the time, then it is unclear why the Legislature should address his pension problem now through special legislation, many years after these events occurred, when resolving his problem is more complicated and much more expensive.